 WHAAAT?
-This is the comedic verbal riff frequently uttered during “Urinetown,” and it aptly expresses initial spectator surprise at the show’s title, subject matter and bizarre plot twists.
+This is the comedic verbal riff frequently uttered by the cast during “Urinetown,” and it aptly expresses initial spectator surprise at the show’s far-out title, subject matter and bizarre plot twists.
 It applies even more strongly to a sense of pleasurable shock we feel at the brilliant direction, choreography and acting being presented at the Wilshire Theater.
 This production of 2002’s Brecht and Weill-inspired Tony-winner for music, book and direction is a teasing, tongue-in-cheek treat from start to finish, an example of how successfully people can bend traditional rules when they blend talent with daring.